Members Activity Guide

 All members are expected to self-evaluate their own wellness and exposure risks (COVID, influenza, or other communicable illnesses) and avoid participation in VOC activities if a risk to others is likely.
 When uncertain, err on the side of caution when deciding to take part in a VOC activity.

-The VOC will respect the needs of members to exercise whatever safety precautions those individuals feel are necessary for themselves to take, such as wearing a face mask, practicing social distancing, avoiding carpooling or even declining participation from some activities altogether.
+The VOC will respect the needs of members to exercise whatever safety precautions those individuals feel are necessary for themselves to take, such as wearing a face mask, practising social distancing, avoiding carpooling or even declining participation from some activities altogether.

 Please bring everything to make your outdoor experience enjoyable and safe.
-In bear country consider carrying bear spray and know how to use it.
+In bear country, consider carrying bear spray and know how to use it.

 VOC also recommends that all members carry easily accessible emergency contact information for use in case of emergency.